Carbon Reduction Plans

 My parent company has a CRP - am I exempt as a subsidiary?

-Current guidance is that if certain conditions are met (you as the subsidiary are wholly owned by the parent with the Carbon Reducation Plan, it's stated in the Carbon Reduction Plan that you as the bidder are included in, support, and are able to act on the CRP, and you publish the CRP on your website) then a separate CRP isn't needed.
+Current guidance is that if certain conditions are met (you as the subsidiary are wholly owned by the parent with the Carbon Reduction Plan, it's stated in the Carbon Reduction Plan that you as the bidder are included in, support, and are able to act on the CRP, and you publish the CRP on your website) then a separate CRP isn't needed.
 However - the guidance suggests this may be a 'temporary measure,' and that 'bidding entities must take steps to ensure they have their own CRP as soon as 'reasonably practicable.'

 How is the Carbon Reduction Plan assessed?

 There is no formal scoring or comparison with respect to the PPN 06/21.
-According to the rules, the contracting authority should use the CRP as a binary ‘pass/fail’ exercise rather than comparing (for example) suppliers’ emissions, net zero targets, or carbon reduction measures.
+According to the rules, the contracting authority should use the CRP as a binary ‘pass/fail’ exercise rather than comparing (for example) suppliers’ emissions, Net Zero targets, or carbon reduction measures.

 That said, a strong CRP can make a difference.
 The guidance notes that suppliers may wish to explain any increase in emissions and measures they are taking to tackle this – suggesting that there is some subjective assessment.